QLIC-meets/QLIC-meets.github.io/pilot/README.md

-# QuIC-meets | Extended-pilot (Oct '18-Jan '19)
+# QuIC-meets | Pilot (Oct '18-Dec '19)
 Welcome to the QuIC-meets page.

 ## About

 QuIC-meets is an initiative to facilitate further collaboration and learning within QuIC.
 This was initially intended to be a two/three month trial (till December).
-It has been extended till January.